Sick Puppy

 Sick Puppy is a 2000 novel by Carl Hiaasen.

 Plot summary

-Robert Clapley, a former drug smuggler-turned-real estate developer, plans to build high-rise condominiums and golf courses on Toad Island, the home to a large population of oak toads.
+Robert Clapley, a former drug smuggler-turned-real estate developer, plans to build high-rise condominia on Toad Island, home to a large population of oak toads.
 The project requires the construction of a massive new bridge to the mainland to accommodate Clapley's cement trucks.
-On the recommendation of Richard "Dick" Artemus, a corrupt governor of Florida to whom Clapley has given major campaign contributions, Clapley hires lobbyist Palmer Stoat to expedite the government funding for the bridge construction.
+On the recommendation of the corrupt Florida Governor Richard "Dick" Artemus, to whom he has given large campaign contributions, Clapley hires lobbyist Palmer Stoat to expedite government funding for the bridge construction.
 By random happenstance, Stoat becomes subject to the obsessive wrath of ecoterrorist Twilly Spree after he witnesses him litter the highway from his luxury Range Rover.
-He tracks him back to the Fort Lauderdale residence he shares with his wife, Desirata.
+Twilly tracks Stoat back to the Fort Lauderdale residence he shares with his wife, Desirata.